HOSA-Future Health Professionals

 Memorial Walk/Run - Bay-Arenac ISD Career Center, MI

-This walk/run is held in order to raise money towards scholarships that are given to two students that are enrolled at the skill center, and are also active in a student club.
+This walk/run is held in order to raise money towards scholarships that are given to two students that are enrolled at the skill center, and are also active in a student chapter.

 Salvation Army Donation - South View High School, NC

 HOSA members had a schoolwide and community service project for the Salvation Army to get donations of clothing, blankets and small appliances for the Katrina release victims that relocate in North Carolina.

 Students set up an area at the local Commons to do vision screenings during lunch breaks.
 HOSA members performed screenings using the Snellen chart.

 HOSA members taught fourth graders about handwashing using Glo-Germ.
 Students practiced handwashing and were evaluated by HOSA members.
 Finally, each fourth grader was given a glove and antibacterial wipes to disinfect their desks.